We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 But after half a year has gone by, SPF is on the table, and this is a great option for babies who are prone to eczema.
 It’s a mineral sunscreen made with titanium dioxide and zinc oxide, and it’s gentle and lightweight.

-Riley Blanton, MS, LMFT, who tested this product for Everyday Health, said that it effectively did its job of keeping her baby’s skin safe without causing irritation.
-She reported that it was easy to apply, and though she said it left some greasy residue, she found it to be less than she’d experienced with other baby brands.
+Writer Riley Blanton says that it effectively did its job of keeping her baby’s skin safe, without causing irritation.
+She reported that it was easy to apply, and she says that although it did leave some greasy residue, she found it to be less than she’d experienced with other baby brands.

 Comparison Table